This post may contain affiliate links. Please read our disclosure policy.

 - Drizzle the top and your clean hands lightly with a bit more oil, and, with the tips of your fingers, press and push the dough into a rectangle about 9-inches x 13-inches.

 - The dough will be very sticky and difficult to handle.
-Persist with a light touch.
+Just keep your hands oiled and use a light touch.

 - Using an oiled rolling pin, an oiled bench scraper, or an oiled cake turner, smooth the top of the rectangle as much as you can.